LancerGreg/CryptoPyramid/README.md

                            /9\./.\./.\./.\         /1\1/1\0/0\0/1\
                           *---*---*---*---*       *---*---*---*---*

-On the initial version of the program, it is only possible to enter data of size X -> X = log(4,S); X Є N; S - size of data In future versions, the addition of zeros for the required size will be implemented
+On the initial version of the program, it is only possible to enter data of size X -> X = log(4,S); X Є N; S - bits count

 The next step is the transformation of small pyramids into one big, for such rules